-How to Find Out about Your Home's History
+How to Find Out About Your Home's History

 - Is your house listed?
-The National Heritage List for England (NHLE) records a brief overview of the date of construction and significant features of every listed building in England.
+The National Heritage List for England (NHLE) records a brief overview of the date of construction and significant features of every listed building in England

-- What administrative area your house is in.
-Knowing the names of the county, registration district and parish in which the property stands will help with locating relevant records.
+- What administrative area is your house in?
+Knowing the names of the county, registration district and parish in which the property stands will help with locating relevant records

 Local history societies